hli2020/hli2020.github.io/README.md

-# hli2020.github.io
+# Hongyang’s academic notes

 My academic blog.
-Like Karpathy, I also wish all researchers have one.
+Like Karpathy (my perfect idol in academia!), I also wish all researchers have one.